codesyntax/CodeSkel/README.rst

 cs_plone5_theme
   Diazo theme for Plone 5 based in plonetheme.barceloneta

-cs_plone4_buildout
+cs_plone_buildout
-  A base template for a Plone 4 based buildout.
+  A base template for a Plone 5 based buildout.
+It can be used for Plone 4 too.
   It has a single zeo-based instance, zeo server configuration and also a supervisor configuration.
+It provides additional instances if needed and sample configuration for haproxy and varnish.
-  It also adds an egg omelette.
+  It also creates an egg omelette.
+  It creates Apache and Nginx configuration files so, you can just symlink those files to the configuration folder of Apache/Nginx.
+The domain names can be configured directly in the buildout file.
   The port configuration is simplified to a single change in one place.
   It also creates a projectname variable to use it throughout the buildout file

-cs_plone3_theme
+cs_plone4_theme
-  This template creates a theme package for Plone 3 and 4.
+  This template creates a theme package for Plone 4 (it will work for 3 too).
   This is the successor of ZopeSkel provided plone3_theme but without the resource directories for CSS and images because our designers prefer to work with skin-based folders and urls without ++ :)

-bootstrap_template
+cs_bootstrap_theme
-  A template based on ploneteheme.bootstrap, that provides a Twitter Bootstrap based template for Plone.
+  A template based on ploneteheme.bootstrap, that provides a Bootstrap_ based template for Plone.

-dexterity_cs
+cs_dexterity
-  A dexterity based package template based on the ZopeSkel provided one but some additions based on archeytype template from ZopeSkel
+  A dexterity based package template based on the one provided by `zopeskel.dexterity`_ but with some changes, such as: no traces of Grok, less questions when creating the page, custom permissions, ...

-cs_django_project
-  A Django project skeleton

-cs_django_buildout
-  A Django buildout skeleton, with gunicorn and supervisor configuration and also with a project in src folder

 Local commands
 ---------------

-This package adds also a local command support for dexterity_cs to add a dexterity based content type.
+This package adds also a local command support for cs_dexterity based packages to add a dexterity based content type.

 cs_dexterity_content
-  This local command adds a new dexterity based content-type, with a simple view and creates all templates in a single folder instead of one folder per content type as done by the zopeskel.dexterity product's localcommand
+  This local command adds a new dexterity based content-type, with a simple view and creates all templates in a single folder.
+The content-types created are shown directly in the navigation.
-  It also adds permission information in the same way as the contenttype localcommand does for archetype template

 Installation
 ==============